trueos/trueos-docs/trueos-handbook/introduction.rst

 Written by users of the TrueOS® operating system.

-Version |version|

 Copyright © 2005 - 2016 The TrueOS® Project.

 Welcome to TrueOS®!
-This Handbook covers the installation and use of TrueOS® |version|.
+This Handbook covers the installation and use of TrueOS®.
 This Handbook is a work in progress and relies on th e contributions of many individuals.
 If you are interested in assisting with the Handbook, refer to the documentation
 `README <https://github.com/pcbsd/pcbsd/blob/master/src-qt5/docs/README.md>`_.